goldeneagle1833/Capstone-Space/space/README.md

     styled with css
     layed out with html grid and flexbox

-    objects will be hard coded in the app but moved to a api call
+    objects will be hard coded in the app but moved to a api call after proof of concept

 ## project board

     see github

 ## end user

+the ideal end user is a person who is interested in real mars photos

 # Space